-The most successful app adoptions come from a project because that gives users the motivation to learn functionalities when they are useful and persist through failures.
+The most successful app adoptions come from a project because that gives users the motivation to learn functionalities in the context of when they are useful and persist through failures.
 Adoption requires a baseline of user involvement in order to overcome inertia.
 Designing for user involvement allows you to Speak to the user with a shared vocabulary.
-People design their own experience in an app through their actions, so designing for User Involvement early on means that the user will be doing actions that help them realize the value of the app.
+People design their own experience in an app through their actions, so designing for User Involvement early on means that the user will be doing behaviors that help them realize the value of the app.
 As a result, they’ll be more willing to pay.

 In these notes, I tend to use adoption, conversion, and onboarding not necessarily interchangeably, but in similar contexts.